axd1967/lander/README.txt

 ======

  A burn
- B (BUSY) init lander descent (from 45000 ft).
-Try to land in one piece.
+ B (BUSY) init lander descent (from 13km/45000 ft).
+Try to land in one piece at 470km downrange (approx 12min).
  C (BUSY) init lander ascent (from surface).
 Try to reach 40000 ft circular orbit at 200km downrange D (BUSY) init 420km Earth orbit
  E -